 Brexit Law - the way ahead

-Leading businesses through Brexit and beyond, our Brexit Law pages provide key resources to help identify Brexit-related issues and contingency plan accordingly.
+Leading businesses through Brexit and beyond, our Brexit Law pages provide key resources to help identify Brexit-related issues.

-Our expert, multi-disciplinary teams are available to advise you at each stage on what Brexit means for your business, whether in the UK, another EU country or outside the EU.
+Our expert, multi-disciplinary teams are available to advise you on what the end of the transition period means for your business, whether in the UK, another EU country or outside the EU.
 A list of key contacts can be found here.

 What Brexit means for your business

-If you have any questions, please email our Brexit team at A&OBrexitqueries@allenovery.com or get in touch with your usual Allen & Overy contact.
+If you have any questions, please get in touch with your usual Allen & Overy contact.

 The end of the Brexit transition period on 31 December 2020 has reshaped the landscape for employers.
 In our updated Q&As publication, we look at the impact for employment law and at considerations…Read full article